Eston: Politics

-Eston is part of Redcar constituency and is represented by Conservative Party MP Jacob Young in the House of Commons.
+Eston is part of Redcar constituency and will represented by Labour and Co-operative parties MP Anna Turley in the House of Commons following the 2024 general election.

-2019 local elections results
+2023 local elections results

-Borough Council
+Unitary Authority

-In the 2019 local elections, the following members were returned to Redcar and Cleveland Borough Council:
+In the 2023 local elections, the following members were returned to Redcar and Cleveland Borough Council:

 Eston Square

 Eston Square, the shopping area on the main road passing through Eston, forms more of a triangle than a square.
-The square has a war memorial as its centrepiece – The Tomb of the Unknown Soldier – that shows the statue of a soldier atop a plinth.
+The square has a war memorial as its centrepiece – the Tomb of the Unknown Soldier – that shows the statue of a soldier atop a plinth.
 The plinth lists the names of local people who died during the World Wars.

 Two sides the square are lined with traditional terraced shops, while the third side has the 1960s-built Eston Precinct parade of shops.
 Eston Square provides an important retail facility for a much wider area than just Eston itself.
 While some of the shops are well maintained businesses, others, in the words of Redcar and Cleveland Council, "are in need of a facelift".
 As part of Redcar and Cleveland Council's Greater Eston Regeneration, improvements are planned, including the part-demolition of the Precinct Shopping Centre and the building of a new supermarket.

-The area has number of popular public houses that serve people both from within and around Eston.
-These establishments contribute to a number of local sports leagues, with darts and pool having the most participants.

-The square was also been entered into the regional Northumbria in Bloom competition, with regular work being carried out by members of the Eston Residents Association.